Hugh Price Hughes: Biography

 Hughes rose as the leader of the "Forward Movement" in Methodism, which sought to reshape the Methodist Church as the moral and social conscience of Britain.
 Later, he extended this idea to the Nonconformist Free Churches as a whole.
 He was concerned that the non-Anglican evangelical tradition had become overly focused on individual salvation, and it was time for Methodists, Baptists, Congregationalists, Presbyterians and Quakers to become churches in a fuller sense, taking on responsibility for the salvation of society.
 These ideas were expressed in his published sermons.
 In his first book of sermons, entitled Social Christianity, he declared "It is because the spirit of Christ has not been introduced into public life that Europe is in a perilous condition today...
 My wish is to apply Christianity to every aspect of life."

 Hughes played a key role in leading Methodists into the Liberal Party coalition, away from the Conservative leanings of previous Methodist leaders.
 His activism embodied the concept of the "Nonconformist conscience".
 As a reformer, Hughes was a leader for temperance and for the repeal of the Contagious Diseases Acts.
 He was also a strong advocate for public, non-sectarian education and international peace.
 He strongly supported Gladstone's Irish Home Rule Bills.
-After the Irish nationalist leader Charles Stewart Parnell was revealed to have committed adultery with Katherine O'Shea, Hughes declared that English Nonconformists would no longer support the Irish cause if its leader was a proven adulterer.
+After the Irish nationalist leader Charles Stewart Parnell was revealed to have committed adultery with Katharine O'Shea, Hughes declared that English Nonconformists would no longer support the Irish cause if its leader was a proven adulterer.
 This threat led Gladstone to state that he could not remain as Liberal leader if Parnell continued to lead the Nationalists, thus precipitating the Parnell Split.

-He died at his home in London following a stroke.
+He died at his home in London following a stroke and was buried on the west side of Highgate Cemetery.

 Family

 On 20 August 1873, he married Mary Katherine Howard, daughter of the Rev. Alfred Barrett, governor of Richmond Theological College; they had two sons and two daughters.
+Their daughter Dorothea Katherine Price Hughes was one of the first women admitted to degrees at the University of Oxford, earning a BA and MA from Somerville College in 1920.
+She was the author of a biography of her father.